 16.2.1 The County of Simcoe Official Plan determines the Settlement Area boundary for the settlement of Alcona.
-The Town may request re-alignment of the Settlement Area boundary to accommodate proposed road layouts and development blocks as required.
+The Town may request adjustment of the Settlement Area boundary to accommodate proposed road layouts and development blocks as required in accordance with opportunities to make such adjustments as outlined in Provincial Policy.